afnanenayet/nib/docs/README.md

 You can use JSON, YAML, or RON (I use serde for serialization support).
 For now, the scene specification is subject to change as I develop the renderer.

+## Development

+I'm using Rust, so the usual `cargo` commands apply when building, testing, checking, etc.

+This gets tested on Windows, MacOS, and Linux on Azure pipelines, but I only use this on Linux, so Linux will likely have the best support.
+I can't offer any guarantees for other platforms, but will ensure that CI is passing and I am open to tackling issues that people may have on other platforms.
+Feel free to send a PR or file an issue!